koor-tech/handbook-redux/docs/company/communication.md

 ## Meetings

-Although related to communication, this might need it's own page.
+Although related to communication, this might need its own page.
 Someday...

 ### Progress Reviews